fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 ---
 date: 2021-02-14 12:00
 description: I have a confession to make.
-It's really sad, but true.
-In my career as an iOS developer, I've only ever build iPhone apps. iPads were never meant to be supported.
+It’s really sad, but true.
+In my career as an iOS developer, I’ve only ever build iPhone apps. iPads were never meant to be supported.
 Well... the apps "worked" in theory!
 Sort of.
 So, during my vacation in December, it was finally time to start working on the two-plus years old ticket to add iPad and iPhone landscape support for Cineaste App.
 tags: iOS, iPadOS, iPad
 image: images/basic-ipad-support/preview.jpg
 ---

 # How I Added Basic iPad Support to my iPhone Only App

 I have a confession to make.
-It's really sad, but true.
-In my career as an iOS developer, I've only ever build iPhone apps. iPads were never meant to be supported.
+It’s really sad, but true.
+In my career as an iOS developer, I’ve only ever build iPhone apps. iPads were never meant to be supported.
 Well... all apps "worked" in theory!
 Sort of.

 <figure>
     <img src="../../images/basic-ipad-support/scaled.png" alt="Screenshot of scaled app on iPad" />